The Musée du Temps in Besançon: a museum in a palace

 To finish, a panorama of the city's roofs is offered to visitors after contemplating Foucault's famous pendulum, located at the foot of the palace tower, which gives rhythm to the Earth's rotation.

-The Museum of Time will close on Monday 8 November and reopen in mid-June 2022.
+The Museum of Time will open its doors on Saturday 18 June 2022.